 The programme targeted young people aged between 14 – 24 years, who are disadvantaged, excluded or marginalised, have deep social and emotional needs, and are at risk of becoming involved in anti-social behaviour, violence or paramilitary activity.
-Many of these young people will not be in education, training or employment.
+Typically, these young people were not in education, training or employment.

-The NI executive and Irish Government secured EU PEACE IV funding to deliver Peace4Youth under Children and Young People (Priority 2.1).
-Peace4Youth is built on a number of essential design features and the programme has a strong focus on engaging non-formal learning approaches delivered via a professionally-founded youth work approach.
+The NI executive and Irish government secured EU PEACE IV funding to deliver Peace4Youth under Children and Young People (Priority 2.1).
+The Peace4Youth programme was built on a number of essential design features and had a strong focus on engaging non-formal learning approaches delivered via a professionally founded youth work approach.

 11 projects (each made up of a consortium of delivery organisations with a lead partner) were selected to act as delivery organisations for the programme.
 These partners covered a wide range of organisations including youth/community/voluntary sector organisations, training providers and further education providers.

 A key component of programme delivery was the support provided to each of the delivery projects by a central Quality and Impact Body - YouthPact (a partnership of Co-operation Ireland, Ulster University, Pobal, and the National Youth Council of Ireland).
 It delivered responsive training to youth workers to support their youth work practice, as well as facilitated engagement and retention of participants.

 Delivery of the programme commenced with Phase 1 in late 2017 and involved around 1,500 participant young people.
 Phase 2 commenced in early 2019 and ran until June 2022.
 Overall, more than 7,800 young people completed the programme.